Sanket761/New-repository/readme.md

 # Week 2 Scripting Like a Developer

-The code found in tyhios repository is to help you learn how to script like a developer.
+The code found in this repository is to help you learn how to script like a developer.

 ## WIP
 The code found in `Week-2-Scripting-Like-A-Developer` is currently a work In Progress (WIP) and the readme will be updated when ready